rsksmart/devportal-1.0/kb/verify-address-ownership.md

 that wallet is connected to the RSK Mainnet, and you have addresses inside that wallet.

-So let's verify that you can use your wallet to sign messages!
+You're ready to verify that you can use your wallet to sign messages!

 **(1)** View transaction history